CySpyMaiden/CySpyDosTool/README.md

 Enter the target IP/URL, port, packet size, and number of threads when prompted.

-Disclaimer:
+⚠️ Disclaimer:

-This tool is for educational purposes only.
-Do not use it to launch unauthorized attacks on any server or network.
-Unauthorized DoS attacks are illegal and unethical.
+🚨 This tool is for educational purposes only. 🚨

+⚠️ Do not use it to launch unauthorized attacks on any server or network. ⚠️ 💻 Unauthorized DoS attacks are illegal and unethical. ⚖️

+Stay ethical and always respect others' systems! 🛡️